Shane32/GraphQL.AspNetCore3/README.md

 You may choose to use the .NET Core 2.1 runtime or a .NET Framework runtime.
 This library has been tested with .NET Core 2.1 and .NET Framework 4.8.

-The only additional requirement is that you must add this code in your `Startup.cs` file:
+One additional requirement is that you must add this code in your `Startup.cs` file:

 ```csharp
 services.AddHostApplicationLifetime();
 ```

+You will need to also to reference a serializer package; either `GraphQL.NewtonsoftJson` or `GraphQL.SystemTextJson`.

 Besides that requirement, all features are supported in exactly the same manner as when using ASP.NET Core 3.1+.
 You may find differences in the ASP.NET Core runtime,